 Your Appointment at Timbersong Healing Arts: What to Expect

 Client Medical History - All clients complete a brief medical history.
-As your Massage Therapist, it's important for me to know about your past and current medical history to help insure a safe massage experience.
-Your medical history assists me in determining how a massage might affect you physically, if there may be any medical reasons why massage could not be performed safely at that particular time or, if I need to modify your session to accommodate your needs.
+Besides our initial phone conversation, your medical history assists me in determining how a massage might affect you physically, or if I need to modify your session to accommodate your needs.
 For additional information on this subject, please ask for the Timbersong handout "Why Every Massage Therapist Should Take Your Medical History".

 Customizing Your Session - Before any hands-on work, we'll discuss your health history or update your health history.
 We'll also discuss your goals for the session.
 I'll answer any questions you may have, and together, we'll develop a session that's just right for you.